Cicho\'n's maximum: Introduction

+In Section~\ref{sec:partB}, we show how to construct (under GCH) for $\kappa$ strongly compact and $\theta>\kappa$ regular a ``BUP-embedding'' from $\kappa$ to $\theta$, i.e., an elementary embedding $j:V\to M$ with critical point $ \kappa$ and $\cf(j(\kappa))=|j(\kappa)|=\theta$ such that $M$ is transitive and ${<}\kappa$-closed and such that $j''S$ is cofinal in $j(S)$ for every $\le\kappa$-directed partial order $S$.
+For a ccc forcing $P$ we investigate $j(P)$ and show that $j(P)$ forces the same values to some characteristics in Cicho\'n's diagram as $P$ and different values to others, in a very controlled way; assuming that there were ``strong witnesses'' for $P$ forcing the inital values, as described in Section~\ref{sec:partA}.

-In the second part, Section~\ref{sec:partB}, we investigate an (iterated) Boolean ultrapower $\PaIX$ of $\Pa$.
-We show the main result of this paper: Assuming four strongly compact cardinals, this ultrapower (again a finite support ccc iteration) forces
+Section~\ref{sec:partC} contains the main result of this paper: Assuming four strongly compact cardinals, we let $k$ be the composition of four such BUP-embeddings, mapping $\Pa$ to a ccc forcing $\PaIX$.
+We then show that $\PaIX$ forces

-i.e., we get for increasing cardinals $\lambda_i$ the following form of the diagram:
+i.e., we get for increasing cardinals $\lambda_i$ the constellation of Figure~\ref{fig:ourorder}.

 Boolean ultrapowers as used in this paper were investigated by Mansfield~\cite{MR0300887} and recently applied e.g.\ by the third author with Malliaris~\cite{MR3451934} and with Raghavan~\cite{F1611}, where Boolean ultrapowers of forcing notions are used to force specific values to certain cardinal characteristics.
 Recently the third author developed a method of using Boolean ultrapowers to control characteristics in Cicho\'n's diagram.
 A first (and simpler) application of these methods is given in~\cite{ourselves}.